sgroel/racktables/README.md

    .state_Tw  { background-color: #f00; }
    ```

+## Changing the Rack View
+In this section we will discuss how to change the appearance of the rack view in
+racktables.
+We will be mainly focusing on changing title text to fit a model more
+usable for datacenter environments employing high density compute resources.

 ### interface.php
 This file is located in wwwroot/inc/.
 This file is modified to tweak the way racks are drawn
 in racktables.
 These changes include modifying the width of each column in the rack view